-- Make sure that your machine uses the correct ODBC driver manager by setting the library path environment variable.
-For more information, see "Specifying ODBC Driver Managers on Non-Windows Machines" on page 30. - If the driver configuration files are not stored in the default locations, then make sure that the ODBC driver manager locates and uses those files by setting environment variables.
-For more information, see "Specifying the Locations of the Driver Configuration Files" on page 30.
+- Set the library path environment variable to make sure that your machine uses the correct ODBC driver manager.
+For more information, see "Specifying ODBC Driver Managers on Non-Windows Machines" on page 31. - If the driver configuration files are not stored in the default locations expected by the ODBC driver manager, then set environment variables to make sure that the driver manager locates and uses those files.
+For more information, see "Specifying the Locations of the Driver Configuration Files" on page 31.

 After configuring the ODBC driver manager, you can configure a connection and access your data store through the driver.
-For more information, see "Configuring ODBC Connections" on page 32.
+For more information, see "Configuring ODBC Connections" on page 33.